 The omega-3 fatty acid that helps your baby’s brain development.
 It helps the baby gain a better attention span and a greater learning capacity.
 A deficiency if the same can lead to low birth weight and make the mother more susceptible to maternal depression after pregnancy.

-The most important thing for pregnant women to keep in mind is to always consult a Gynaecologist Specialist.
+The most important thing for pregnant women to keep in mind is to always consult the best Gynaecologist Specialist in Chennai.
 Fortis Malar is known to be one of the Best Gynecology Hospitals in Chennai.
 With the most experienced specialists and state-of-the-art facilities, the health of the mother and the baby are in safe hands.

 These vitamins and minerals are primary requirements of a pregnant mother’s diet.
 There are many more vitamins and minerals that mothers need to intake in order to ensure that their baby is developing in a healthy manner